- Is vinegar bad for you?

 Regarding cardiovascular risk, animal studies have suggested that acute (or temporary) acidosis will affect the cardiovascular system the most severely.
 Though chronic (or long term) acidosis does not seem to have a major effect on cardiovascular (16).
 See #3 below for what chronic acidosis is said to affects the most.

-2. Skin rashes, eczema, and other abnormalities (but no proof for acne)
+2. Skin rashes and eczema, but no proof for acne

 When the very elderly have dermatitis and other skin diseases, it’s hard telling what caused it (cell mutations, long term UV damage, etc).
 But how about when it’s a 6 year-old boy?

 A medical paper from 2012 looked at a 6 year-old Vietnamese boy who “presented with recurrent episodes of severe metabolic acidosis precipitated by intercurrent illnesses” (17).
 In this case the acidosis was apparently triggered by a gene mutation which prevented biotin (vitamin B7) metabolism.
 Fortunately it was “highly treatable” by giving him biotin supplements.
 Before that, while he had the acidosis, he had extensive skin rashes throughout his body.